 Recycled Craft time

 Save up your recycling for a few days.
 Cereal boxes, plastic bottles, toilet roll insides, plastic food containers can all be turned into something really imaginative by the children.
 Just provide them with some sellotape and colouring pens and away they go.
 If you wanted to spend a little I have found the crafting range at B&M and Home Bargains is pretty good and is super cheap too.
-Here is a picture of Josh in one of his creations!

 Free museums and other places of interest